-The intent of the Accreditation Program is to encourage safe, efficient and accident free aviation operations in support of law enforcement missions.
-The Accreditation Program is designed to objectively evaluate and certify a unit’s overall compliance with the Standards as developed and adopted by the PSAAC and ALEA.
-The Commission recognizes and accepts its responsibility to fairly review and evaluate the relevancy and applicability of the standards as they apply to each unit evaluated.
+The intent of the Accreditation Program is to encourage safe, efficient and accident free aviation operations in support of public safety missions.
+The Accreditation Program is designed to objectively evaluate and certify a unit’s overall compliance with the Standards as developed and adopted by the APSAC.
+The Commission recognizes and accepts its responsibility to fairly review and evaluate the relevance and applicability of the standards as they apply to each unit evaluated.

 The entire voluntary process of becoming accredited can generally be divided into two parts: adoption of the standards and the unit application and assessment process.
-The standards, as outlined in the adopted Standards Manual (Standards for Law Enforcement Aviation Units) are the building blocks from which everything else evolves.
+The published Public Safety Aviation Standards are the building blocks from which everything else evolves.
 The unit assessment process of accreditation provides a blueprint by which a unit can build the standards into a solid base of operation that provides a vital safety structure and becomes a measuring device of excellence, quality, safety and effective service.

 Once accredited, the Commission furnishes the agency with a Certificate of Accreditation and encourages the agency to arrange for a formal presentation ceremony with the agency Department Head.
 Accreditation is valid for a period of three years.

 The fees listed are all inclusive.
 There are no additional charges for assessor(s) fees, except those listed below.